dnbias/braindump/content/posts/the_master_switch.md

 ## Notes {#notes}

+-   Wu draws inspiration for the thesis of the book from the concepts of [Creative Destruction]({{< relref "creative_destruction.md" >}}) and the studies of [Schumpeter]({{< relref "schumpeter.md" >}})
+    -   this concept describes the way that industrial innovation in a capitalist systems tends to completely replace the previous status quo, in cycles of industrial growth
+    -   Wu argues that this dynamic gets arrested by monopolists that have the economic and political power to stop the competition from even having the possibility of innovating in this way
+        -   often controlling research and patents in their own labs and deciding when it is time to release innovation
 -   [Kronos effect]({{< relref "kronos_effect.md" >}})
     -   companies _eating_ their prole to stop the innovation from hurting their business
 -   power struggle and humanity crave for imperial control